#P-hardness proofs of matrix immanants evaluated on restricted matrices: Introduction

-Here we show that some of the hardness result still hold for restricted matrices.
-In section~\ref{sec:hardness-0-1} we prove the following theorem: \begin{theorem} Let $\lambda$ be a partition of $n$ in form $(w,\mathbf{1}+\lambda_d)$ such that $|\lambda_d|$ is $n^\varepsilon$ for some $0<\varepsilon$, the shape of $\lambda_d$ has a $1\times 2$ domino tiling and $(3w+3h(\lambda_d|)+1)|\lambda_d| \le n$.
-Then it is \#P-hard to compute the $\lambda$-immanant of a $0$-$1$ matrix.
-The theorem also holds for the conjugate partition $\lambda^*$. \end{theorem} The proof given in section~\ref{sec:hardness-0-1} is based on reducing the counting of perfect matchings in $3$-regular graphs to computing the indicated immanants.
-The graph gadget designed for the proof is different from the graph gadgets used by Curticapean.
+Then it is \#P-hard to compute the $\lambda$-immanant of a $0$-$1$ matrix that is the adjacency matrix of a bipartite directed graph.
+The same hardness result holds for the conjugate partition $\lambda^*$. \end{theorem} The proof in Section~\ref{sec:hardness-0-1} is based on a reduction from counting perfect matchings in $3$-regular graphs to computing the indicated immanants.
+The graph gadget constructed for this proof differs from those used by Curticapean.

+Planar bipartite graphs occupy a special place in the study of the computational complexity of immanants.
+For example, computing the permanent of the adjacency matrix of a planar bipartite graph can be done in polynomial time.
+This naturally raises the question of which other immanants of adjacency matrices of planar bipartite graphs might also be easy to compute.

+However, there is no canonical way to label the two vertex classes of a bipartite graph.
+As a consequence, the adjacency matrix of a bipartite graph is not uniquely defined: permuting the vertices within one class corresponds to permuting the rows of the matrix.
+While row permutations leave the permanent unchanged, they may alter the value of an immanant and even affect the computational complexity of computing it.

+To illustrate this, consider the $1$-regular bipartite graphs on $n+n$ vertices.
+Depending on the ordering of the vertices in one class, the adjacency matrix $A$ may be any permutation matrix corresponding to some $\rho \in S_n$.
+In this case,

+If $\rho$ is the identity permutation, $\chi_{\lambda}(\rho)$ can be computed using the hook-length formula (see \cite{frame,sagan}).
+In contrast, for a general partition $\lambda$ and permutation $\rho$, even deciding whether $\chi_{\lambda}(\rho)$ is zero is already PP-hard~\cite{ipp}.

+The rows of the adjacency matrix of a directed graph cannot be permuted without changing the underlying graph.
+It is therefore more natural to study the computational complexity of immanants of directed graphs with specified properties.
+A particularly natural restriction is to consider planar directed graphs.

+In the second part of this paper, we prove that for a large class of shapes, computing the immanant of the weighted adjacency matrix of a planar directed graph is \#P-complete.
+More precisely, in Section~\ref{sec:hardness-planar-direceted} we prove the following theorem: